jaypt/docker_foodtruck/README.md

 #1)run 'docker-compose up' after cloning this repo.
 #2)it starts and runs 2 containers, one for elastic search and another for flask.
 #3) curl '0.0.0.0:5001' displays the index.html
-#4) curl'0.0.0.0:5001/search?food=chicken' gives link for map with food trucks that serve chicken .
-Creates geojson file in the container.
+#4) curl'0.0.0.0:5001/search?food=chicken' gives link for map with food trucks that serve chicken by:
+    ->Creating geojson file in the container.
+    ->uploading the created geojson file in gist.github.com and embedding the map in current webpage.

+TODO: error handling and logging